sebfisch/java-fun/content/docs/parsers/implementation.md

 The lambda expression used in the `return` statement matches the method `intermediateResults` which is the only (non-default) method of the functional interface `Parser`.
-It is transflated by the Java compiler into the following instance of an anonymous class.
+It is translated by the Java compiler into the following instance of an anonymous class.

 ```java
 new Parser<R>() {